cardboardcode/cardboardcode.github.io/_posts/2023-05-27-generating_line_art_using_blender.md

 Create a `Scene Line Art` and configure its **Modifier Properties** accordingly.

-> [!NOTE]
-> Once created, name it LineArt HBO.
+> ℹ️ Once created, name it LineArt HBO.
 Additionally, add to its own collection.
 Call it lines.

 ```
 Disable Realtime to make viewport efficient.